twiddlingbits/twr-wasm/readme.md

 # Using Chrome to test without an HTTP server

 You can execute and debug Javascript with wasm from local files.
+It might be helpful to download the tiny-wasm-runtime source code from github when you do this (so you can step through the tiny-wasm-runtime typescript code as needed).

-See the examples for examples on how this works.
+See the examples and [Example Readme](./examples/readme.md) for more detail on how this works.

 In general, you will need to add a clip of code similar to this to your HTML:
 ~~~